fwew/fwew-lib/README.md

 If you don't want to setup the dictionary manually, this will assure it is found of by the program.
 By default, it is saved next to the executable.
 If you want to download it to a different directory, you have to handle that yourself.
 For this purpose `DownloadDict()` and `FindDictionaryFile()` are exposed.

+### Word-struct
+In most cases (all except number translation) the result is a Word struct.
+This word-struct has every information about a word in it.
+All public definitions are in the [word.go](word.go) file.

+`ToOutputLine()` generates a basic lines, that our projects directly use as output.
+This Line has options to adjust what is printed.